Toilet paper does not have legs and other tall tales

 I love my family, I really really really do.

 But on some occasions they bring me to tears of rage.
-And rage for a woman on the 16th consecutive wine free day is a very brave place to go.

 I’ve been talking more and more about work / life balance lately.
 If you sit around for long enough you’ll hear that I’m not particularly fond of the whole term.
 Simply because I believe it sets up expectations that just can’t be reached.